sMamooler/RD-SuperPoint/README.md

+# RD-SuperPoint

+This is a modified version of SuperPoint feature detector and descriptor, changed to be more robust to radial distortion.
+The modifications are applied over the Tensorflow implementation of SuperPoint by Rémi Pautrat and Paul-Edouard Sarlin.

 # SuperPoint

 This is a Tensorflow implementation of  "SuperPoint: Self-Supervised Interest Point Detection and Description."
 Daniel DeTone, Tomasz Malisiewicz, Andrew Rabinovich.
 [ArXiv 2018](https://arxiv.org/abs/1712.07629).